Agile risk management – do we need it?

 See also the blue-red distinction, e.g. in “Denkwerkzeuge der Höchstleister” or “Komplexithoden” by Niels Pfläging and Silke Herrmann.

-Kai-Marian Pukall has published another post on the t2informatik blog:
+Kai-Marian Pukall has published more posts on the t2informatik Blog:

 Kai-Marian Pukall works as a senior agile coach for Chili and Change GmbH.
 He has been accompanying agile teams for many years, always with the aim of making collaboration valuable and professional, simple and people-friendly.
 He prefers to apply the Lean principle “Eliminate Waste” to everything that smells like method and business theatre.